bartonlp/site-class/README.md

 In the abovd example I have used the SITE_INCLUDES define from the .sitemap.php's first section.

 There is a default for the &lt;head&gt;, banner and footer section if you do not have special files.
 The DOCTYPE is by default <!DOCTYPE html> but that can be altered via an argument to the getPageTopBottom method ($h->doctype='xxx').

 Creating the special files make the tedious boiler plate simple and yet configureable via the $arg array.

 <hr>

 # Class Methods

 While there are a number of methods for each of the major classes there are really only a small handful you will use on a regular bases.
-The ones must used have some documentation with them.
+The ones most used have some documentation with them.

 ## SiteClass methods: